viamrobotics/docs/docs/services/data/_index.md

 With `viam-server`, the data management service will also automatically delete local data in the event your machine's local storage fills up.
 Local data is automatically deleted when _all_ of the following conditions are met:

-- Data capture is enabled on the data manager service
+- Data capture is enabled on the data management service
 - Local disk usage percentage is greater than or equal to 90%
 - The Viam capture directory is at least 50% of the current local disk usage